 3. Asset Management

 Asset management is essential, too.
-Understanding the lifecycle of your vehicles, including when is the best time to replace them, saves a fleet money in unscheduled repairs and vehicle breakdowns.
-Newer vehicles are more efficient, but understanding the cost savings on fuel and maintenance compared to the investment in a new vehicle is essential.
+Understanding the lifecycle of your vehicles, including when is the best time to replace them, saves a fleet money in unscheduled repairs and breakdowns.
+A newer vehicle may be more efficient, but understanding the total cost savings on fuel and maintenance compared to the investment in a new vehicle is essential.

 4. Fuel Management

 Next, let’s look at fuel.
-While fuel prices currently are not the highest we’ve seen in the past decade, they are still a top fleet-related expense.
-Knowing when, where, and how much your vehicles are fueling up each time can help a company spot trends and discrepancies.
+While fuel prices currently are not the highest we’ve seen in the past decade, they are still one of the top fleet operating costs.
+Fleet managers who know when, where, and how much your vehicles are fueling up each time can help a company spot trends and discrepancies.

-Small businesses that let their employees bring vehicles home or allow any form of personal-vehicle use can fall victim to additional fuel expenses.
-These expenses can be due to employees filling up their vehicles on the company dime, filling up their friend’s truck, or even using a vehicle for after-hours side-business.
+Small businesses that let their employees bring vehicles home or allow any form of personal-vehicle use can fall victim to additional fuel and maintenance costs.
+These expenses can be due to drivers filling up their vehicles on the company dime, filling up their friend’s truck, or even using a vehicle for after-hours side-business.
 All of which costs the company.

-By tracking fuel spend and use, a fleet manager can not only be aware of precisely what is going on but put a stop to it as needed.
+By monitoring fuel consumption and costs, as well as vehicle location in real time, fleet managers can not only be aware of precisely what is going on but put a stop to it as needed.

 5. Upfitting Needs